solr-express/solr-express/README.md

 #### 1.12.
 SpatialFilterParameter

-Create a spatial filter parameter using the informed spatial function, expression, geo coordinate of origin and distance from origin point
+Create a spatial filter parameter using the informed spatial function, expression, geo coordinate of origin and distance from origin point.

 ```csharp
 // Using Geofilt function